Taylor Dever, former Notre Dame football player from Nevada Union, dies at 31

 As a Nevada Union senior in 2006, his performance with the Miners was reported to have earned him scholarship offers from as many as 16 Division I football programs.

+He said Dever’s contributions as a player stood out within a team which shone overall, but that in getting to know Dever at the time, he was also struck by how smart and empathetic he was, “a really caring, thoughtful guy.”

+“He had the Nevada Union mentality, where it was all about the team,” said Hamilton.

 “Taylor was a kind and affable person.
-He was also a player who grinded away for three seasons before becoming a starter in his fourth and fifth seasons,” read the statement the team posted on Twitter.
+He was also a player who grinded away for three seasons before becoming a starter in his fourth and fifth seasons,” read the statement posted by Notre Dame Football.
 “He was respected in our locker room and will be missed by many.”

 Victoria Penate is a staff writer for The Union.
 She can be reached at vpenate@theunion.com.